laravel/docs/billing.md

     CASHIER_PAYMENT_NOTIFICATION=Laravel\Cashier\Notifications\ConfirmPayment

 This also gives you an easy way to swap out the notification class with a custom one if you want to configure more notification channels.
+[Make sure webhooks are set up](#handling-stripe-webhooks) for this and the `invoice.payment_action_required` webhook is configured in the Stripe dashboard.

 > {note} One limitation of this is that notifications will be sent out even when customers are on-session during a payment that requires an extra action.
 This is because there's no way to know for Stripe that the payment was done on- or off-session.
 But a customer will never be charged twice and will simply see a "Payment Successful" message if they visit the payment page again.